sixshootercat/personal-portfolio/packages/client/README.md

 ## Client

-Built using NextJS and Tailwind
+Built using Next.js and TailwindCSS